mpidotnet/MPI.NET/README.md

 MPI.NET: High-performance C# Library for Message Passing
 ========================================================

+A forked and modified version of the code for MPI.NET found on the Subversion repository found at http://www.osl.iu.edu/research/mpi.net/, trunk@rev 338

+More information about MPI.NET is available at http://www.osl.iu.edu/research/mpi.net/

 MPI.NET is a high-performance, easy-to-use implementation of the Message Passing Interface (MPI) for Microsoft's .NET environment.
 MPI is the de facto standard for writing parallel programs running on a